 Categories 3C Rice cultivation, 3E Prescribed burning of savannas, 3F Field burning of agricultural residues and 3G Liming do not occur in Liechtenstein and are therefore not reported.
-Please also note that CO2 emissions from energy use in agriculture are reported in line with IPCC Guidelines under sector 1 Energy Other sectors (1A4c).
+Please also note that in line with IPCC Guidelines CO2 emissions from energy use in agriculture are reported under sector 1 Energy Other sectors (1A4c).

 Liechtenstein's emissions within sector 3 Agriculture are calculated according to the Swiss agriculture model.
 The ERT considered this approach as appropriate in its Annual Review Report 2014 (FCCC/ARR 2014) in paragraph 60.
 Country-specific activity data such as livestock, agricultural area, harvest or milk yield are updated on a yearly basis.
-Specific parameters and variables in the model are revised at 5 yearly intervals with latest Swiss values and data.
-The effort for updating the model at an annual basis is not feasible for a small country such as Liechtenstein.
-The final model update will be in the last submission year of the commitment period (see planned improvements in Annex A8.3, Table A - 10).
+Specific parameters and variables in the model are revised at 5-year intervals with latest Swiss values and data.
+The effort for updating the model at an annual basis is not feasible for a small country such as Liechtenstein (see planned improvements in Annex A8.3, Table A - 6).

-Greenhouse gas emissions from agriculture amount to 24.05 kt CO2 equivalents in 2016, which is a contribution of 12.8% to the total of Liechtenstein's greenhouse gas emissions (excluding LULUCF).
-Main agricultural sources of greenhouse gases in 2016 were enteric fermentation emitting 13.3 kt CO2eq, followed by agricultural soils with 6.7 kt CO2eq, manure management with 4.0 kt CO2eq and urea application with 0.04 kt CO2eq.
-A decrease of 5.7% can be observed between 1990 and 2016 regarding overall emissions from agriculture (see Table 5-1 and Figure 5-1).
-The decreasing trend from 1990 on was interrupted by an increasing period between 2001 and 2008.
+Greenhouse gas emissions from agriculture amount to 23.5 kt CO2 equivalents in 2017, which is a contribution of 12.1% to the total of Liechtenstein's greenhouse gas emissions (excluding LULUCF).
+Main agricultural sources of greenhouse gases in 2017 were enteric fermentation emitting 12.9 kt CO2eq, followed by agricultural soils with 6.6 kt CO2eq, manure management with 3.9 kt CO2eq and urea application with 0.04 kt CO2eq.
+A decrease of 8.0% can be observed between 1990 and 2017 regarding overall emissions from agriculture (see Table 5-1 and Figure 5-1).
+The decreasing trend from 1990 onwards was interrupted by an increasing period between 2001 and 2008.
 From 2009 on, emissions are fluctuating while showing a slightly decreasing trend.
-Compared to the previous reporting year, emissions have slightly decreased from 2015 to 2016 by around 0.2%.
+Compared to the previous reporting year, emissions have decreased from 2016 to 2017 by around 2.4%.

-Table 5-1 shows the emission trends for CO2, CH4 and N2O within sector 3 Agriculture.
-Regarding CO2 emissions, which originate from urea application only, a slight negative trend of 27.4% can be observed between the years 1990 and 2016, which is due to the development of urea application in the Swiss inventory (see FOEN 2017, chp.
+Table 5-1 shows the emission trends for $CO_2$ , $CH_4$ and $N_2O$ within sector 3 Agriculture. $CO_2$ emissions, which originate from urea application only, decreased by 24.0% compared to 1990.
+The development of urea application is similar as in the Swiss inventory (see FOEN 2018, chp.
 5.1, p.
-268).
-CH4 emissions are 4.3% below 1990 level, and N2O emissions also decreased between 1990 and 2016, by 8.3%.
-Both, CH4 and N2O emissions, are highly dependent on animal populations (see also Figure 5-5).
+275). $CH_4$ emissions are 7.3% below 1990 level, and $N_2O$ emissions also decreased between 1990 and 2017, by 9.1%.
+Both, $CH_4$ and $N_2O$ emissions, are highly dependent on animal populations (see also Figure 5-5).

 Figure 5-1 Liechtenstein's GHG emissions of the sector 3 Agriculture by sub-sectors.
-Note that there are no emissions in sub-sectors 3C, 3E, 3F, 3G, 3I.
+Note that emissions in sub-sectors 3C, 3E, 3F, 3G, 3I are not occurring.